NIME-conference/ECO_NIME/communication_chat_platform.md

 - support regenerative and sustainable agriculture through purchasing
 - champion inclusive communities

-According to this article (https://www.ethicalconsumer.org/technology/shopping-guide/video-conferencing?fbclid=IwAR1cfsoJGGcgypD0mktU6q-eNeDbcNR8P8c2cazyYxK5MKhjJpn22AP65lM), the paid version of Slack relies on Amazon Web Services.
+According to [this article](https://www.ethicalconsumer.org/technology/shopping-guide/video-conferencing?fbclid=IwAR1cfsoJGGcgypD0mktU6q-eNeDbcNR8P8c2cazyYxK5MKhjJpn22AP65lM), the paid version of Slack relies on Amazon Web Services.
 Additionally, the article claims that Slack is involved with tax avoidance and excessive enumeration of executives.
 More research is needed.

 Some alternatives to Slack have been proposed: